A TOWN BUILT ON STEEL, LOVE, AND A PINT OF WINE

 Well that's before he drops your sound recording search lantern on the floor and dents it.
 Looks can be deceiving guys!

-After I had wreaked havoc at the studio I took my trail of destruction to a pretty standard back garden to pack up for my trip.
-I also had a canine guardian to oversee things and just generally have my back the whole time.
+After I had wreaked havoc at the studio I took my trail of destruction to a standard back garden to pack up for my trip, with the welcome support of a canine guardian to oversee things and generally have my back the whole time.

 Once I'd nailed the how-to-make-a-spectacle-of-yourself-on-your-trip-to-scunthorpe look, I was ready to set off.
 The contents on my back included: